Doodk/HideWhenMinimize/README.md

 This project uses C# language.

-This program hides window into the taskbar when it is minimized.
-If the window has a tray icon, it will minimize to tray icon instead.
+This program hides the window into the taskbar when it is minimized.
+If the window has a tray icon, it will minimize to tray the icon instead.

-The project will setup a listener attatching to the target process, and it will quit after the target process quits.
+This program will setup a listener attatching to the target process, and it will quit after the target process quits.
-If the target process is not found, the project will start the target process at first (if have full path in setting file's Path tag).
+If the target process is not found, the project will start the target process firstly (if have full path in setting file's Path tag).

 command line argument: [-force | -hide]